Cambridge University Linguistics: Tips & Questions for Interview

 5 min read

-This article will give you a better idea of what to expect in your Cambridge Linguistics interview – including previously asked questions to interviews with current students!
+This article will give you a better idea of what to expect in your University of Cambridge Linguistics interview – including previously asked questions to interviews with current students!

 Most candidates have two interviews that each last around 15-20 minutes in length.
 Some colleges give five minutes at the end of interviews to allow candidates to chat with student volunteers.